Funding and Schemes

 - Statutory Management Requirements (SMRs) - these refer to the legislative requirements concerning the environment, food safety, animal and plant health, and animal welfare.
 These are laid down in legislation and are applicable to all farmers - not just those participating in CAP interventions.

 - Good Agricultural and Environmental Condition (GAEC) - these refer to a range of standards concerning soil, climate change mitigation, habitats, and water.
 There are nine GAECs in the agreed Regulation.
 These apply to all farmers receiving CAP support and have been tailored to Ireland based on farm size, farm structures and the specific characteristics of the areas concerned, including soil and climatic condition, existing farming systems and land use (Article 13 CSP Regulation).
 Importantly also now under GAEC 8 there is a requirement to have and maintain at least 4% of the agriculture area as non-productive areas or landscape features (hedgerows, drains, stone walls, ponds (<0.2ha); trees in a line; or national monuments).
-Hedgerow removal only allowed in exceptional circumstances with a new hedge of twice the removal length planted in advance.
+Hedgerow removal is only allowed in exceptional circumstances with a new hedge of twice the removal length planted in advance.
 No cutting hedges/ tress during the bird breeding and rearing season.

 Read more here

-ECO Scheme (ECO)
+ECO Scheme

-To apply for the eco scheme, either two agricultural practices from a list of eight or a single enhanced agricultural practice on all eligible hectares must be selected.
-Many farmers will qualify outright for the eco scheme, based on the presence of enough area under habitats or features that promote biodiversity on their holdings, such as hedgerows, stone walls, watercourses etc. Some farms may have to select additional measures to meet the requirement of two agriculture practices in order to secure an eco payment on their eligible land hectares.
+To apply for the ECO scheme, either two agricultural practices from a list of eight or a single enhanced agricultural practice on all eligible hectares must be selected.
+Many farmers will qualify outright for the ECO scheme, based on the presence of enough area under habitats or features that promote biodiversity on their holdings, such as hedgerows, stone walls, watercourses etc. Some farms may have to select additional measures to meet the requirement of two agriculture practices in order to secure an ECO payment on their eligible land hectares.
 Three practices have enhanced options meaning that meeting the extra obligations under just one of those will count as two agricultural practices.
 These are:

 - crop type includes copse, scrub, habitat, rock, pond, drain, woodland or trees, stone walls, orchard, hedge, ASSAP riparian zone; Designated Habitat; Natura scrub; margin / buffer (arable); fallow; and wild bird cover.